Curious George Learns the Alphabet: Plot

-The man tells George that M is the 13th letter of the alphabet, which means that they are halfway through.
-The man gives George a pad of paper and a pencil to list some words that use the first 13 letters.
-George started to think of words, and then he wrote them down and shows them to the man.
-Though he is quite impressed with the real words (ball, milk, cake, ham, jam, egg, lime, feed, and kid), the man gets confused at the gibberish words (dalg, glidj, and blimlimlim).
-He scolds George for the gibberish words because are no such words and any letters put together do not make just any kind of words.
-George and the man then begin to look at the other half of the alphabet.
+The Man tells George that M is the 13th letter of the alphabet, and since the whole alphabet has 26 letters, this means that they are halfway through.
+The Man gives George a pad of paper and a pencil to list some words that use the first 13 letters.
+George started to think of words, and then he wrote them down and shows them to The Man.
+He is quite impressed with the real words (ball, milk, cake, ham, jam, egg, lime, feed, and kid), but gets confused at the gibberish words (dalg, glidj, and blimlimlim).
+He reminds George that not just any arrangement of letters will form a word.
+George and The Man then begin to look at the other half of the alphabet.